Which are the Most Liquid Forex Pairs on Forex Trading?

 Forex Major Currency Pairs = 167 % of all turnover

-Other Forex Minor Currency Pairs Combined = 33 % of all turnover
+Other Forex Minor Currency Pairs Combined = 33 percentage of all turnover

-The more the liquidity of a currency, the more the volatility, volatility means a currency is likely to move in a trend in one particular direction up or down because these are the most traded currency pairs by volume and when the prices are moving in a particular direction within a market trend it is easier to make money as opposed to when prices are not moving in a particular direction - ranging market.
+The greater the liquidity of a currency, the more the volatility, volatility means a currency is likely to move in a trend in one particular direction up or down because these are the most traded currency pairs by volume and when the prices are moving in a particular direction within a market trend it is easier to make money as opposed to when prices aren't moving in a particular direction - range market.

-On the other hand, all the other forex currency pairs, also known as minor forex currency pairs or forex currency crosses only make 33% of all daily trade transactions turnover and are said to be illiquid, meaning they do not have a lot of volatility & as such most of their currency price movements are choppy or range bound.
-These means that the minor currency pairs are the most hard to analyze using technical analysis studies because they do not show defined market trend movements in one particular direction (they do not move in a trend).
+On the other hand, all the other forex currency pairs, also known as minor forex currency pairs or forex currency crosses only make 33% of all daily trades turnover & are said to be illiquid, meaning they do not have a lot of market volatility & as such most of their currency price movements are choppy or range bound.
+These means the minor currency pairs are the most hard to analyze using technical analysis studies because they do not show defined market trend movements in one particular direction (they do not move in a trend).

-For Example by just trading EURUSD then a forex currency trader will be participating on 85 + 40 = 125% of all trade transaction volume, which is two-thirds of all currency trades.
-This is another reason why some traders just stick to the EURUSD alone.
+For Example by just EURUSD then a forex currency trader will be participating on 85 + 40 = 125% of all trade transaction volume, which is two-thirds of all currency trades.
+This is another reason why some traders just stick to the EUR/USD alone.